Homer Goes to College: Plot

-During an inspection of the Springfield Nuclear Power Plant by the Nuclear Regulatory Commission, Homer is placed in a test module van that simulates a power surge.
-He has no idea what to do, so he pushes buttons at random and causes a nuclear meltdown, even though the van contains no nuclear material.
-Despite Mr. Burns' offer of a bribe, the NRC officials tell him that Homer's job requires college training in nuclear physics.
-After Homer is rejected by every school he applies to, Mr. Burns helps him enroll at Springfield University.
+During the Nuclear Regulatory Commission's inspection of the Springfield Nuclear Power Plant, Homer is placed in a test module van that simulates a power surge.
+He has no idea what to do, so he pushes buttons at random and somehow causes a nuclear meltdown, even though the van contains no nuclear material.
+Mr. Burns attempts to bribe the NRC officials; they refuse the bribe and inform Burns that Homer's job requires college training in nuclear physics.
+After Homer is rejected by every school he applies to, Mr. Burns helps him enroll at Springfield University, since he is a member of the admissions board there.
+However, Homer neglects his studies; having seen many teen films about college, Homer believes that at college, academics do not matter, life is full of pranks and partying, and that every college dean is a grouchy old man.
+Homer continues to hold these beliefs even after meeting the university's Dean Peterson, a friendly, laid-back young man who at one time played bass for The Pretenders.

-Homer neglects his studies, instead living his fantasies of college life gleaned from adolescent movies and TV shows.
-Thinking college life is full of pranks, partying and rigid deans, Homer insults Dean Peterson, thinking he is a crusty, old administrator — when in fact the young dean relates well to the students and is a former bass guitarist for The Pretenders.

 Homer is asked to demonstrate how a proton accelerator works and causes a nuclear meltdown in class.
 Dean Peterson recommends Homer receive tutoring.
-When his tutors — three nerds named Benjamin, Doug, and Gary — try to help Homer understand physics, he refuses to cooperate.
-Instead, he and Bart convince them to pull a prank on rival college Springfield A&M by kidnapping the school's mascot, a pig named Sir Oinkcelot.
-When the pig falls ill after Homer feeds it malt liquor, the nerds are blamed for the incident and expelled.
+When his tutors—three nerds named Benjamin, Doug, and Gary—try to help Homer understand physics, he refuses to cooperate.
+Instead, Homer and Bart convince the nerds to pull a prank on rival college Springfield A&M by kidnapping the rival college's mascot, a pig named Sir Oinkcelot.
+When the pig falls ill after Homer feeds him malt liquor, the nerds are blamed for the incident and expelled.

-Homer invites them to move in with the Simpsons.
+Homer invites Benjamin, Doug, and Gary to move in with his family.
 Their presence quickly disrupts the normal family routine.
-When Marge orders Homer to evict them, he tries to get them re-admitted to college with an elaborate hoax: he will nearly run down Peterson with his car, but the nerds will push him from harm's way at the last moment.
-Homer hopes the dean will be so grateful to the nerds for saving his life that he will readmit them.
-The plan backfires after Homer's car actually hits the dean, seriously injuring him.
-At the hospital, Homer asks that Benjamin, Doug, and Gary be reinstated.
-The dean agrees, and they move back into their old dormitory room.

-The end of the semester is approaching and Homer is unprepared for his final exam, so the nerds help him cram for it.
-Despite his best effort, Homer slacks off and gets an F. The nerds hack into the school's student records and change his grade to an A+, but Marge finds out and forces Homer to take the course again to set a good example for Bart and Lisa.
-During the end credits, Homer's return to college is full of clichés: a food fight, phone booth stuffing, and fraternity hazing.
-Homer flashes the audience during his graduation ceremony.
+When Marge orders Homer to evict them, he tries to get them re-admitted to college with an elaborate hoax: he will nearly run down Peterson with his car, but the nerds will push him from harm's way at the last moment, hopefully reinstating them.
+The plan backfires when Homer's car actually hits the dean, seriously injuring him.
+At the hospital, Homer asks Dean Peterson to reinstate Benjamin, Doug, and Gary as students.
+Dean Peterson agrees, and the nerds move back into their old dormitory room.
+Homer fails his final exam, so the nerds hack into the school's student records and change his grade to an A+.
+However, Marge finds out and forces Homer to take the course again to set a good example for Bart and Lisa.